LinkdropHQ/linkdrop-unlock/packages/sdk/README.md

   - linkdropMasterAddress - Linkdrop master address
   - factoryAddress - Linkdrop factory contract address

-You can use the factory contract deployed on Mainnet, Rinkeby and Goerli at 0xBa051891B752ecE3670671812486fe8dd34CC1c8
+You can use the factory contract deployed on Mainnet, Ropsten, Rinkeby, Goerli and Kovan at 0xBa051891B752ecE3670671812486fe8dd34CC1c8

 - Optional params:
-  - chain - Chain name, Currently supported chains are 'mainnet', 'rinkeby' and 'goerli'.
+  - chain - Chain name, Currently supported chains are 'mainnet', 'ropsten', 'rinkeby', 'goerli' and 'kovan'.
 Will use 'mainnet' by default
   - jsonRpcUrl - JSON RPC URL to Ethereum node.
 Will use `${chain}.infura.io` by default
   - apiHost - Linkdrop Relayer Service API host.
 Will use `${chain}.linkdrop.io` by default
   - claimHost - Claiming page url host.
 Will use `claim.linkdrop.io` by default